qurn/dwm-patches/README.md

 - Running applications in fullscreen will fill the tile instead of the screen.
 To get fill the entire screen just maximize the window and hide the bar.

 noNET_SUPPORTING_WM_CHECK
-- Dissables NET_SUPPORTING_WM_CHECK again.
+- (Old will soon be removed) Dissables NET_SUPPORTING_WM_CHECK again.
 Fullscreen videos in Firefox will fill the tile, not the screen.

+multiAaCmNbPt4sFt
+- Combines attachaside, centeredmaster, noborder, pertag, 4statusevents and fulltile

 multiAaCmNbPt4sNn
-- Combines attachaside, centeredmaster, noborder, pertag, 4statusevents and noNET_SUPPORTING_WM_CHECK
+- (Old will soon be removed) Combines attachaside, centeredmaster, noborder, pertag, 4statusevents and noNET_SUPPORTING_WM_CHECK